TigranZhamakochyan/power-outages-analysis/README.md

 **Prediction Problem:** Predict the duration of a major power outage (`OUTAGE.DURATION`) in minutes.

-**Type:** Regression — duration is a continuous numerical variable.
+**Type:** Regression, since outage duration is a continuous numerical variable with no natural categories.

 **Response Variable:** `OUTAGE.DURATION`.
-This directly answers our central question about what factors predict how long an outage will last.
+I chose this because it directly answers what factors determine how long a power outage will last?
+Duration is also the most actionable metric for utility companies and emergency responders who need to plan resource allocation.

-**Metric:** RMSE (Root Mean Squared Error).
-RMSE penalizes large errors more heavily than MAE, which is important here since severely underestimating a long outage has real consequences for resource allocation.
+**Metric:** I chose RMSE over MAE because outage duration is heavily right-skewed with extreme outliers, which means some outages last hundreds of hours.
+RMSE penalizes these large errors more heavily, which reflects the real-world cost of severely underestimating how long an outage will last.
+Predicting a 10-hour outage as 2 hours is far more harmful than predicting a 3-hour outage as 2 hours, and RMSE captures this asymmetry better than MAE.

-**Time of prediction justification:** At the moment an outage begins, we know the location, cause, climate conditions, and time of day/year.
-We do NOT know the restoration time or duration.
-All features used in the model are available at the start of the outage.
+**Time of Prediction Justification:** At the moment an outage begins, a utility company would know the cause of the outage, the geographic location and climate region, the current climate conditions, and the time of day and day of week.
+They would NOT know the restoration time, the total duration, or how many customers will ultimately be affected.
+Therefore, I only use features that are known at the start of the outage.
+I excluded `OUTAGE.RESTORATION` and `OUTAGE.DURATION` itself from the features, and I extracted only the start time components (`OUTAGE.HOUR`, `IS_WEEKEND`, `IS_BUSINESS_HOURS`) from `OUTAGE.START`.

 ---